Chopper (rap): 2000–present – Spread across the globe

 The 2000s also saw mainstream success come for some of the earliest choppers.
 Twista's fourth studio album, Kamikaze, topped the Billboard 200 chart in 2004, and his next three albums all reached the chart's top 10.
 Bone Thugs-n-Harmony released five albums from 2000 to 2010, all of which charted in the top 50 positions of the Billboard 200.
 Throughout the 1990s, New York rapper Busta Rhymes had been creating music, first as a part of the group Leaders of the New School from 1989 to 1993 and then as a solo artist from then onwards.
 Beginning with his 1998 album Extinction Level Event: The Final World Front he began to rap at faster speeds on some songs, and throughout the time since then he has incorporated chopper-style rapping on several of his successful tracks, such as 2001's "Break Ya Neck" and his guest verse on Tech N9ne's 2011 single "Worldwide Choppers", leading many to consider Busta Rhymes a chopper rapper.
 Rhymes' music was highly successful throughout the 2000s, and his unorthodox style is considered by some to be one of the most significant developments in the style in recent times.

 The 21st century has seen chopper rap spread from its roots in the Midwest and in New York around the world of hip hop.
 In the South, rappers such as Chamillionaire and Yelawolf have used the style, while on the West Coast rappers such as San Diego-born rapper Twisted Insane and Snow Tha Product from San Jose regularly rap in the chopper style.
 The style has also spread to Europe, with Danish rapper U$O and Turkish rapper Ceza both featuring on Tech N9ne's aforementioned single "Worldwide Choppers", and particularly to Germany.
 German rappers such as Samy Deluxe, Olli Banjo, Kollegah, Hollywood Hank, DCVDNS and Schwartz.
 ShimmyMC featured American choppers Twisted Insane and Wrekonize on his single "Thron".
-The style has also been adopted in Asia, with Korean rapper Outsider being known for his very high speeds rapping in the Korean language.
+The style has also been adopted in Asia, with Korean rapper Outsider being known for his very high speed rapping in the Korean language, as well as Filipino rapper Gloc-9 who integrated chopper rap with socially conscious lyrics commenting on the political and social climate of his native Philippines.